Excellent sales skills are a key requirement for medical representatives.

 Promotional prospects are excellent – progression can be into senior sales/managerial roles or into related employment areas such as marketing or purchasing.

 Healthcare and pharmaceutical companies employ medical representatives.
-Jobs are advertised online, by careers services and in newspapers, trade magazines and publications such as New Scientist, Drug Tariff, Journal of Woundcare as well as their respective websites.
+Jobs are advertised online, by careers services and in newspapers, trade magazines and publications such as New Scientist, Drug Tariff and Journal of Woundcare, as well as their respective websites.

 There are several specialist recruitment agencies and consultancies that also regularly advertise vacancies.
 Job shadowing, networking and speculative applications are advisable.
 Pre-entry sales or hospital/medical work experience is advantageous.

 Employers normally prefer graduates with relevant qualifications in life sciences, pharmacy, medicine, nursing or dentistry, although some accept applications from candidates with any degree background.
 Some employers will require a 2.1.
 New recruits normally receive an initial period (up to six months) of intense training, following which they may shadow experienced sales staff before commencing work on their own.

 Many new sales executives also take the Association of the British Pharmaceutical Industry (ABPI) examinations within the first few years of work.
 A full driving licence is also a common requirement.